Saint Matthew, Apostle and Evangelist – Readings

 We remember Matthew, of course, as an Apostle and also an Evangelist.
 It was through these charisms that he contributed to the building up of the Church as the Body of the Risen Christ.

 Let each one of us recognise the charism in us by which we can serve and build up the Christian community.
-Let us work together for greater unity while tolerating and even encouraging diversity so that God’s Word can find fertile root in as many of God’s children as possible.
+Let us work together for greater unity while celebrating our diversity so that God’s Word can find fertile root in as many of God’s children as possible.

 Comments Off on Saint Matthew, Apostle and Evangelist – Readings